AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Create Space for Your Chart

-Now that we know what our chart's meant to do we need space to tell our story.
-For that we need to place an svg element on the screen with a smaller g placed inside.
-You can read more about this convention [here](https://bl.ocks.org/mbostock/3019563).
+Now that we know what our chart is meant to do we need space to tell our story.
+For that we need to place an svg element on the screen with a g inside.
+You can read more about the convention we're using [here](https://bl.ocks.org/mbostock/3019563).

 ```javascript
 var margin = {